 You might set a goal of writing 1, 3, or 5 things a day, depending on what you think you can do.
 You can keep your journal private, or you may sometimes wish to share with others.
 It might help them start seeing the good in their own lives!
 Families might enjoy a daily or weekly time together when each person can express what they're grateful for.

-Gratitude Apps exist if you prefer that way to pen and paper.
+Gratitude Apps exist if you prefer that way over pen and paper.
 Here are a few ideas, but there are many more available:

 • Bliss: Gratitude Journal - Guided daily writing that helps increase happiness, self-confidence, resilience, motivation, etc.